Jalle19/xbmc-video-server/README.md

 ./src/protected/yiic setpermissions
 ```

 After running the commands above you'll have to add a few lines to Apache's default site configuration to allow `.htaccess` files to be used.
+The exact process varies depending on which version of Linux you use.

+#### Debian and Ubuntu 13.04 or older

-This means you'll have to edit `/etc/apache2/sites-available/default` (the file is named `000-default` on newer versions of Ubuntu) and add the following right before the last line (`</VirtualHost>`):
+Open the file `/etc/apache2/sites-available/default` and add the following right before the last line (`</VirtualHost>`):

 ```
 <Directory /var/www/xbmc-video-server/>